 Yep, did you know it’s the most visited of the USA National Parks?

 Yep, it gets more annual visitors than the Grand Canyon, Yosemite, and Yellowstone combined.
-One reason is its an incredible park, the other is that it’s within a day’s drive of two thirds of the US population.
+One reason is it’s a popular destination that it’s within a day’s drive of two thirds of the US population.

 But, the North Carolina side is typically a bit quieter and a more relaxed experience, and away from the heavily condensed areas of Gatlinburg and Pigeon Forge in Tennessee.

 So when you visit North Carolina, don’t miss Smoky Mountains NP.

 Famous for its magical smoky haze, the park contains some of the highest peaks in eastern North America, and is internationally recognized for its mountains, waterfalls, biodiversity, spruce-fir forests and wildflowers.

 - Cades Cove Loop Road (drive and cycle).

 - Hike the trails to view Grotto, Laurel, Abrams, and Rainbow waterfalls.

 - Spot black bears – open areas like Cataloochee and Cades Cove offer the best opportunities.